 At the request of the National Oceanic and Atmospheric Administration's Science Advisory Board, the Ecosystem Sciences and Management Working Group undertook this review in early 2012.
 No formal terms of reference for this report were specified.
-Its scope and coverage have evolved through dialogue with NOAA principal participants and the ESMWG to become the exploration outlined above.
-A subcommittee of the ESMWG led this activity.
-It is composed of Victor Adamowicz, Mike Beck, Tim Essington, David Fluharty (chair), Jo-Ann Leong, Jake Rice and Jim Sanchirico.
-Mary Anne Whitcomb served many functions as well as keeping impeccable notes on subcommittee meetings.
-Tara Dolan and Tony Marshak have assisted as NOAA Affiliates.
-Peter Karieva serves as liaison to the NOAA SAB.
-Scott Jackson, School of Marine Affairs, University of Washington provided research assistance.
-The EBFM implementation process is a dynamic one and every effort has been made to make the evaluations and content of this report current to March 2013.
+Its scope and coverage have evolved through dialogue with NOAA principal participants and the ESMWG to become the assessment outlined above.

-After the subcommittee was constituted there was a request (via email, March 15, 2012) from NOAA Line Office liaisons indicating that risk and uncertainty in decision making for fisheries management would be of interest as well.
-Serious consideration of this task requires time and detailed work by NOAA; the ESMWG can provide assistance as needed In the meantime, subcommittee members took note of efforts elsewhere to address this topic (See, e.g., Fisheries Leadership & Sustainability Forum 2012, 2013; Gaichas et al. 2010; Link et al. 2012, Cormier et al. (Eds.)) and makes use of these sources to address risk and uncertainty in this report.
+After a subcommittee of the ESMWG was constituted there was a request (via email, March 15, 2012) from NOAA Line Office liaisons indicating that risk and uncertainty in decision making for fisheries management would be of interest as well.
+Discussion of this proposal determined that this task requires more time and detailed work.
+The ESMWG decided to undertake risk and uncertainty as a separate task to follow this report at a later date.
+In the meantime, we call attention to other recent efforts to address this topic (e.g., Fisheries Leadership & Sustainability Forum 2012, 2013; Gaichas et al. 2010; Link et al. 2012, Cormier et al. 2013) and makes use of these sources partially to address risk and uncertainty in this report.